Partner, Co-head of International Arbitration

 Partner, Joint Head of Office, China

-Helena has vast experiences in arbitration, infrastructure projects and cross-border investments.
+Helena has vast experience in arbitration, infrastructure projects and cross-border investments.
 She is very experienced in acting as counsel in international arbitrations.
 She has also served as sole, chair or co-arbitrator in over one hundred arbitrations and has acted as an emergency arbitrator in international arbitration proceedings.
-Helena has been named to the International Who's Who of Leading Construction Lawyers for many years from 2011 and listed as a Recognized Practitioner in the category of Construction by the Chambers.

 Frédéric heads the construction and arbitration team.
 He is qualified in English and French law and has extensive experience of the FIDIC forms of contract and their use in civil law jurisdictions.